Circumpolar peoples: Definition and extent

+History

 Prehistory

 The earliest inhabitants of North America's central and eastern Arctic are referred to as the Arctic small tool tradition (AST) and existed c.
 2500 BCE.
 The AST consisted of several Paleo-Eskimo cultures, including the Independence cultures and Pre-Dorset culture.
 The Dorset culture (Inuktitut: Tuniit or Tunit) refers to the next inhabitants of central and eastern Arctic.
 The Dorset culture evolved because of technological and economic changes during the period of 1050–550 BCE.
 With the exception of the Quebec / Labrador Peninsula, the Dorset culture vanished around 1500 CE.

 Dorset / Thule culture transition dates around the 9th–10th centuries.
 Scientists theorize that there may have been cross-contact of the two cultures with sharing of technology, such as fashioning harpoon heads, or the Thule may have found Dorset remnants and adapted their ways with the predecessor culture.
 Others believe the Thule displaced the Dorset.